libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

      mir.ndslice.algorithm = 159 ms, 392 μs, and 9 hnsecs
 ```

-So, for as little effort as this, I get **~10x speedup**!
+So, for as little effort as this, we get **~10x speedup**!
 And hopefully many would agree that the variant written with
 `mir.ndslice.algorithm` is **much cleaner and less error prone**!

 ### Zipped tensors